Phoenix Biomedical Campus: Economic impact

 According to a report by Tripp Umbach, an economic consulting firm, Phoenix Biomedical Campus had a $1.3 billion economic impact in 2013.
 It is projected to have an economic impact of $3.1 billion in 2025.
 The campus provided 9,377 jobs in 2013 and is expected to generate 22,132 jobs by 2025.

 Future developments

 Wexford Science+Technology opened 850PBC, the 850 N 5th Street Innovation Center on the PBC in March 2021. www.850PBC.com This newest biomedical research center is anchored by expanded research of Arizona State University.
 The Center for Entrepreneurial Innovation (CEI) out of GateWay Community College expanded its entrepreneurial incubator services with the opening of a Validation Lab and LabForce, a unique workforce training to support certification-level training for lab technicians and other technical training required in a lab environment.
-850PBC provides the opportunity for private-sector biomedical companies to co-locate and collaborate with leading researchers and institutions on the Phoenix Biomedical Campus.

 Additional new bio-innovation centers are planned for the Phoenix Biomedical Campus.
 There is almost 2 million square feet of facilities with planned build out at 6 million square feet.